Svancara/FinDogAI/docs/Initial_project_description.md

 2. While driving, the craftsman activates the FinDogAI application and says: "I am driving my Transporter to Brno to handle an order for Mr. Smith."

-3. The application AI sumarises and repeats this text to confirm that the voice input was correctly recognized.
+3. The application AI summarizes and repeats this text to confirm that the voice input was correctly recognized.
 The application will say: "I understand that you are driving your Volkswagen Transporter to Brno to handle an order for Mr. Smith."

 4. The application will ask: "What is the odometer reading?".

-5. The craftsman answers, the application AI sumarises and repeats the entered data and save it in the database for the order called "Smith, Brno".
+5. The craftsman answers, the application AI summarizes and repeats the entered data and save it in the database for the order called "Smith, Brno".
 If the order does not yet exist, the AI ​​will announce this and help with its creation.

 The conversation can also take place in such a way that in the morning it is determined that the order "Smith, Brno" will be worked on all day and all input data will then be automatically saved for this order.
 So craftsman can say: "Set today's active order to Smith, Brno."
 The application will say: "I understand that you want to set today's active order to Smith, Brno.
 Is this correct?"
 The craftsman answers "Yes" and the application saves the active order.